Artists doing it better, doing it together

 The arts activity successfully refocused economic investment in the neighborhood.
 If gentrification is vicious, it may just eat the heart and soul of what makes the neighborhood vibrant.
 The artists set the stage, but lacked access to capital to earn back the early investment.

 John Paige, Director

 Laura Weathered, Executive Director

-Since 1986 NNWAC has organized arts festivals, outdoor film programs, public art installations, arts education workshops, and hosted exhibits that launched many careers.
+Since 1986 NNWAC has organized arts festivals, outdoor film programs, public art installations, arts education workshops, and hosted exhibits curated by artists.

 NNWAC is artist directed and as such, fostered programs that linked mature, experienced artists, with emerging artists and students.
 NNWAC’s goal is to engage the public in a year round cultural programs that encourages participation in life-long learning.

 The prevailing opinion is that arts activities create a measurable economic impact; for every $1 invested there is an $8 return.
 Grants from government and corporate sponsors generally account for less than 15% of arts budgets.
 The majority of arts organizations that create new work operate on annual budgets of less than $50,000.
-This indicates that the artists themselves subsidize most creative work.
+This indicates that the artists themselves subsidize the bulk of culture.
 The NEA and Columbia University Center for Creative Culture reports that artists typically earn less than $5000 per year from their art, which makes their work unsustainable.

 Residents, artists and business owners within the Wicker Park Bucktown community are fearful that the commercial district is losing its unique character and is being displaced with high style retail.
 The Wicker Park Bucktown SSA commissioned a cultural audit in which artists complained bitterly about displacement and suggested ways to collaborate.